rocky-linux/documentation/docs/guides/web/php.md

 fastcgi_param  REDIRECT_STATUS    200;
 ```

-In order for nginx to process `.php` files, the following directives must be added to the site configuration file:
+For nginx to process `.php` files, the following directives must be added to the site configuration file:

 If PHP-FPM is listening on port 9000: